 "This is so serious.
 I should put you in the hospital but you don't have insurance.
 Please go home and go to bed."

 He questioned her.
-"What are you doing at home?
-I got laid off so you gotta work, babe."
+"What ya doing at home?
+I got laid off so ya gotta work, babe."

 "Honey, my blood is way up.
 They told me at the clinic if I don't take off work, both me and the boy could die."

-He was pouring sweat and his face was beet red, "You know I ain't cooking or cleaning!"
+He was pouring sweat.
+"You know I ain't cooking or cleaning!"

 Annie felt deep within her belly that something bad was going to happen.